WatheqAlshowaiter/model-fields/README.md

 We prefer `--dev` because you usually use it in development, not in production.
 If you have a use case that requires using the package in production, then remove the --dev flag.

-Optionally, if you want to publish the configuration to disable/enable model macros
+Optionally, if you want to publish the configuration to disable/enable model macros.

 ```sh
 php artisan vendor:publish --provider="WatheqAlshowaiter\ModelRequiredFields\ModelRequiredFieldsServiceProvider" --tag="config"
 ```